pingswept/me30-website/content/notes/pi-programming.md

     GPIO.output(16, GPIO.HIGH) # like setting digitalio.value = True
     return 'I turned on the pin.'

-# Below we take input from a web browser and channel it to GPIO pin.
+# Below, we take input from a web browser and channel it to GPIO pin.
-# app.route refers to your Pi's IP address, which you'll type into a web browser URL line when you want to control this code.
+# app.route refers to your Pi's IP address, which you'll type into
+# a web browser URL line when you want to control this code.
-# For example, to set pin 16 on your Pi to HIGH, in your web browser you'll type [your Pi IP address]/digital/write/16/HIGH.
+# For example, to set pin 16 on your Pi to HIGH, you'll type
+# [your Pi IP address]/digital/write/16/HIGH into your web browser.
 # Make sure the line below has the correct angle brackets in it.

 @app.route('/digital/write/<pin_name>/<state>')
 def digital_write(pin_name, state):
     pin = int(pin_name)